sourceduty/AI/README.md

 Moreover, AI does not possess consciousness, intuition, or the ability to innovate in the way humans can.
 While AI can provide extensive knowledge and simulate expertise in various fields of science, it does not genuinely "know" or understand in the human sense.
 Its capabilities are dependent on the algorithms and training data provided by human developers.
 AI can assist with scientific research, automate complex calculations, and analyze large datasets, but its effectiveness is limited by the quality and scope of the data it has been exposed to and the specific programming it has undergone.
 Therefore, while AI can contribute significantly to scientific understanding, it does not know everything, nor can it replace human intuition and creativity in scientific exploration.

 #
+### Evolving AI

+Artificial Intelligence, even as it continues to evolve, will likely never reach a point where it "knows everything" in the literal sense.
+AI's knowledge is inherently bound by the data it has been trained on and the algorithms that process this information.
+While AI models can process vast amounts of data and provide insights across numerous disciplines, they do so by recognizing patterns and correlations rather than truly understanding the underlying principles in a human-like way.
+The sheer volume of information in the world, coupled with the ongoing creation of new knowledge, makes it practically impossible for any AI to be aware of or comprehend all possible information.
+Additionally, AI lacks the ability to generate original thought or possess consciousness, meaning it cannot truly "understand" or "know" in the way humans can, even with increased data processing capabilities.

+#
 ### Notes

 <details><summary>AI-Human Jobs</summary>